DiaBetter Together for Young Adults With Type 1 Diabetes (DiaBetter)

 Transition Readiness (Readiness Assessment of Emerging Adults With Type 1 Diabetes Diagnosed in Youth)

-Time Frame: Baseline, 6-Month Post-Randomization, & 12-Month Post-Randomization
+Time Frame: Baseline, 6-Month Post-Randomization, & End of Study at 12 Months Post-Randomization

 The Readiness Assessment of Emerging Adults With Type 1 Diabetes Diagnosed in Youth (READDY) is a 46-item self-report scale that measures participants' preparation for the transition to adult diabetes care, including: knowledge of diabetes, navigation of diabetes care, management skills and behaviors, and insulin pump skills if applicable.
 Only 18 items from the 3 subscales [Knowledge (4 items - baseline and 12 mos only), Navigation (13 items, baseline, 6 and 12 mos), Health Behaviors (1 item, baseline and 12 mo only)] will be administered for this study.
-Items responses range from 0 (haven't thought about it) to 5 (yes, I can do this) and are calculated for a total score (higher = more ready).
+Items responses range from 0 (haven't thought about it) to 5 (yes, I can do this).
+For each subscale, a subscale score is calculated by averaging the items.
+Possible score range for each subscale = 1-5.
+Higher scores = higher readiness in each domain.

 Collected for young adult participants in both arms (baseline, 6, & 12 mos), not Peer Mentors.

 The Satisfaction with Life Scale (SWLS) is a 5-item self-report scale that measures participants' perceptions about their life overall.
-Items responses range from 1 (strongly disagree) to 7 (strongly agree) and are calculated for a total score (higher = better quality of life).
+Items responses range from 1 (strongly disagree) to 7 (strongly agree).
+A total score is calculated by summing the items.
+Possible score range = 5-35.
+Higher = greater overall satisfaction with life.

 Collected for young adult participants in both arms (baseline and 12 mo), not Peer Mentors.